ericspring08/Awesome-Programming-Languages/CONTRIBUTING.md

 * The list of languages is in alphabetical order, make sure that the languages you add to the list follow that order
 * Each language has the fields: Name, Description, Creator,	Release Date, Links,	Applications
 ## Name
 Provide the name of the language.
+Please link the name to a page in the Languages Directory that is the name of that language.

 ## Description
 Provide a description of the language, it is best if it is taken directly from that languages official website.